simoneatt11/simoneatt11.github.io/_posts/2024-01-24-PyMol_Tutorial.md

 The "Alpha Hidrogens" are the hidrogen bound to the Alpha Carbons.

-Torsion Angles
+Torsion Angles (Phi, Psi and Omega)
-Phi and Psi are the torsion
+Phi and Psi are the torsion angles of the Alpha Carbon (CA).
+- Phi is the angle around the - CA - N - bond
+- Psi is the angle around the - CA - C - bond
+- Omega is the angle between - C - N - bond, also called peptide bond.

 ### Identify Alpha Carbons with PyMol